 Next week we’ll look at TCM treatments you can apply at home if you do actually get ill…

-Do you cover up sufficiently when it gets cold outside?
-Is it because you’re trying to prevent a cold or you’re just uncomfortable?
+What do you think about keeping your self warm to prevent illness?
 As always, I’d love to read your comments and have a discussion about this!